A Ceremony for Loved Ones Who Have Died, GGF

 With Chris Fortin and Sarah Emerson

-in the Yurt at Green Gulch Farm Zen Center
+Wheelwright Center, Green Gulch Farm Zen Center

 In this afternoon event, people of all walks of life and loss gather to acknowledge and mourn the death of those who have died.
 We first create handmade offerings in the Japanese Buddhist tradition of Jizo Boddhisattva, and then say goodbye in a ceremony of remembrance and letting go.
 Our time together ends with a procession to the garden, where we tie paper prayers on the memorial cherry tree with the intention of nurturing the beings who have died and the beings who continue to live.